yuliyashibaeva/robot-framework-web-testing/README.md

 using [Robot Framework](https://robotframework.org/).
 These are the same tests that I had developed previously using other technologies:
 [Selenium Project](https://github.com/yuliyashibaeva/python-selenium-online-store).
-While learning the Robot Framework, I implemented the same tests to learn by doing and demonstrate that I'm able to solve the same task in different ways.
+While learning Robot Framework, I implemented the same test scenarios to learn by doing and demonstrate that I can solve the same task in different ways.

 **NOTE:** All comments and advice are very welcome.
 Please, be polite.